Questions we are asked the most

 Yes, all our 'Key Trainer' events have professional recognition/endorsements/accreditation and many of our one day events too.

-All of our people and children handling events are classified as Approved Learning Awards by the Royal College of Occupational Therapists and are certified CPD (Continuing Professional Development) events.
+All of our people and children handling 'Key Trainer' (and 'refresher') courses are classified as Approved Learning Awards by the Royal College of Occupational Therapists.
+They are certified CPD (Continuing Professional Development) events and they are aligned to the Skills for Care Core Skills Training Framework (CSTF).
 In addition to these, our people and children handling 'Key Trainer' (and 'refresher') courses are accredited as Level 4 awards by RoSPA Qualifications (Royal Society for the Prevention of Accidents) and, in the case of the 'Refresher/Update' courses, as Advanced Level 4 awards.

 This means that these professional bodies look at our course materials, look at our assessment processes, look at our Trainer's CVs etc. This should give you reassurance that our training content and materials are not just considered high quality by us but by outside bodies too.

-The CPD certify our Understanding and Managing Challenging Behaviour Training - and our Trainers follow the strict guidelines laid down by the Institute of Conflict Management in the delivery of it.
+The CPD certify our one day 'people,' 'children,' and 'inanimate object' handling courses in addition to our Understanding and Managing Challenging Behaviour 'Key Trainer' Training - and our Trainers follow the strict guidelines laid down by the Institute of Conflict Management in the delivery of it.

 Your certificate/s will detail the professional endorsements to enable you to use it for your own professional development and/or your professional re-registration.Back to question ↑